News & info

 Some links to useful and interesting resources and perspectives on roadmapping are provided here.

-I coordinate the Strategic Technology & Innovation Management (STIM) consortium programme, a practice-oriented research and networking collaboration between industry and the Cambridge Centre for Technology Management (CTM).
-Now in its 5th year, STIM provides a research-practice platform to test new ideas and progress more mature research towards application and impact.
+The Strategic Technology & Innovation Management (STIM) consortium programme is a practice-oriented research and networking collaboration between industry and the Cambridge Centre for Technology Management (CTM).
+As a rolling annual programme starting in 2013, STIM provides a research-practice platform to test new ideas and progress more mature research towards application and impact.
 Queries: email Rob Phaal.

 Many roadmaps fall at the last hurdle, without due consideration of how the key messages should be formatted for engagement with key stakeholder groups.
 The board will be interested in a different kind of roadmap to those needed by engineers and programme managers.
 Often it is helpful to produce both detailed and 'simplified' versions, to support implementation and communication of strategy.